securefederatedai/openfl/docs/installation.md

 # Installation

-OpenFL needs to be installed on every node participating in the federation.
-The installation process depends on the environment in which you plan to run OpenFL.
-The following sections provide instructions for installing OpenFL in a Python virtual environment or in a Docker container.
+This document provides instructions for installing OpenFL; either in a Python virtual environment or as a docker container.

 ## Using `pip`